BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/2-number_of_results.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/2-number_of_results.png" style="max-width: 452px;"/></a>

-Information about the returned search should be presented to the user to help them identify when to change, refine or continue with their search query.
+Information about the returned search should be presented to the user to help them identify when to change, refine or continue with their search query
 </div>

 ### 3. Faceted search (by parent / child categories)

 <div class="image-container">

-Faceted search allows users to refine search results through sorting (order of results), filtering (number of results) and categorisation (parent category).
-Sorting and filtering should be available to users at the time of entering keywords and not buried behind an advanced search option.
-In addition, Sorting and filtering are perceived as the same function and should therefore appear in the same part of the user interface.
+*Search field available for further refinement or for starting a new query*

 <a href="/dd3-wireframes/_media/stage-3-results/3-faceted_search.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/3-faceted_search.png" data-no-zoom/></a>